droidlabs/motion-prime/ROADMAP.md

 === 0.5.0
 * fix issue when draw element without table section in parent will not be drawn.
 * Ability to pass "locals" while opening screen.
-* navigation: true by default for screen initialization.
 * separate screen.open_screen to screen.open_child and screen.open_modal.
 * separate sync#update and sync#fetch